 We do that over here by lapling the hot oil over the top of the egg in an inclined pan.

-I find if I turn them over to cook the top properly, the risk is too large of breaking the egg.
-The fresher the eggs the better.
+I find if I turn them over to cook the top properly, there is a larger risk of breaking the egg.

 It is a great snack for breakfast or lunch, or just if you have the munchies late at night, and is really ready in 5 minutes.
 For some variety add a slice of cheese!